solvmanifold/LatentTrader/README.md

 # LatentTrader

-A machine learning-powered trading assistant that generates actionable, short-term trading playbooks designed to beat the market.
+A machine learning-based trading advisor that uses logistic regression for market predictions.

 ## Features